-Due to its critical importance, there has been an increasing effort over the last few years to add security to the DNS service [1].
-However, the authentication of all DNS query replies does not address the potential problem of DNS queries being hijacked through false route announcements which could lead to denial of service attacks.
+Due to its critical importance, there has been an increasing effort over the last few years to add security to the DNS service [7].
+However, the authentication of all DNS query replies does not address the potential problem of DNS queries being hijacked through false route announcements, which could lead to denial-of-service attacks.
 The work presented in this paper explores a new venue in building a resilient Internet infrastructure.
 Our approach utilizes certain properties from the network infrastructure to guard against faults and attacks.
-Compared to cryptography-based mechanisms, our path-filtering mechanism has an advantage of being readily and incrementally deployable.
-Overall, our approach is different from and complementary to the conventional security solutions that rely on cryptography-based security mechanisms.
+Compared to cryptography-based mechanisms, our path-filtering mechanism has the advantage of being readily and incrementally deployable.
+Overall, our approach is different from, and complementary to, the conventional security solutions that rely on cryptography-based security mechanisms.

-In the rest of the paper, Section 2 provides background information on DNS and BGP.
+The rest of this paper is organized as follows: Section 2 provides background information on DNS and BGP.
 Section 3 examines the stability of root/gTLD server routes.
 Section 4 describes a simple path filter example for root/gTLD server routes protection.
-In section 5, we present our adaptive path filter design.
+In Section 5, we present our adaptive path filter design.
 Section 6 evaluates our path-filtering design by applying the scheme against BGP updates from several diverse ISPs.
-Section 7 presents the related work and Section 8 summarizes the contribution of our work.
+Section 7 presents related work and Section 8 summarizes the contribution of our work.

-2 Background
+2 BACKGROUND